collabnix/kubelabs/Karpenter101/fine-tuning.md

 # Karpenter fine tuning

 Let's say you have a large number of microservices.
 About 20 - 30.
 Depending on the type of workload, you might have separate Karpenter node pools.
-Some of them might be CPU intensive, so you might use c class machines, while others are memory intensive leading you to use r class.
+Some of them might be CPU intensive, so you might use C class machines, while others are memory intensive leading you to use R class.
+So first let's look into Karpenter's node provisioning.

-# Fine-Tuning Karpenter for Different Workloads

-## Understanding Karpenter’s Node Provisioning
-Karpenter is an autoscaling solution for Kubernetes that provisions nodes dynamically based on workload demand.
-It offers flexibility in scheduling different workloads by optimizing instance types, node configurations, and cost efficiency.
+## Handling Compute-Intensive Workloads

 Fine-tuning Karpenter involves configuring `NodePool`, `NodeClaim`, and `EC2NodeClass` (for AWS) to handle different workload requirements.
 The key aspects to consider include performance, cost, and resilience.

-## Strategies for Fine-Tuning Karpenter

-### 1. Handling Compute-Intensive Workloads
+For a start, le's look at handling Compute-Intensive Workloads.
 Compute-intensive workloads, such as machine learning (ML) inference and video processing, require powerful CPU or GPU-based instances.

-#### **Configuration Example:**
+An example configuration is as follows:

 ```yaml
 apiVersion: karpenter.k8s.aws/v1beta1
 kind: NodePool